panzek/bessiebeau/README.md

   ![Newsletter Sign Up page](/media/docs/img/features/subscribe-mailchimp.webp)

 As a digital marketing tool, the newsletter is used as part of a broader email marketing strategy.
-It represents an opportunity to contact customers with product updates, promotions, and … , thereby helping to build and maintain relationships with the customers and increase brand awareness and engagement
+It represents an opportunity to contact customers with product updates and promotions, thus help to build and maintain relationships with the customers and increase brand awareness and engagement.

-Strategically valuable for marketing purposes, Newsletter provides immense value to the store’s strategic goals such as (a) providing a direct access to potential customers as the newsletters are sent directly to the customer’s inbox, (b) building a subscriber list with customer emails provided by themselves through the signup form.
+Strategically valuable for marketing purposes, Newsletter provides immense value to the store’s other strategic goals such as:

+1. providing a direct access to potential customers as the newsletters are sent directly to the customer’s inbox
+2. building a subscriber list with customer emails provided by themselves through the signup form.
 These email addresses will then be used for marketing purposes, and also to track the customers interaction with the site.

 #### Future Enhancement